IEatUranium238/Cattown/CSSGuide.md

 - `.codeblock-pre` is the container that controls background, padding, scrolling, and border radius.
 - `.codeblock-code` is the actual code font and color.
 - `.codeblock-lang-label` is the text and the container for the icon.
-- `.codeblock-image` is the language icon itself.
+- `.codeblock-image` is the language icon itself, image itself if provided via Devicon.
 - You need to enable the `LanguageNameInCode` setting for the language name to be shown; to see the icon enable the `IconInCode` setting alongside the setting for text.
 ___
 ## Tables